Store Regulations

 3. Consumer Rights Act (of 30 May 2014),

-1. The Regulations are an integral part of the sales contracts concluded between the seller and customers.
+1. The Regulations constitute an integral part of sales contracts concluded between the Seller and Customers.

-2. In the case of disputes arising from these Regulations, the seller and the entrepreneur who is the entrepreneur undertake to strive for amicable resolution of the conflict.
-The seller also informs about the possibility of using the proceedings before permanent consumer consumer courts operating at the Provincial Inspectorates of the Trade Inspection.
+2. In the event of any disputes arising from these Terms and Conditions, the Seller and the Customer who is an Entrepreneur undertake to seek an amicable resolution of the dispute.
+The Seller also informs about the possibility of using proceedings before permanent consumer arbitration courts operating at the Provincial Inspectorates of Trade Inspection.

-3. Pursuant to Regulation (EU) No. 524/2013 of May 21, 2013, we would like to inform you that at http://ec.europa.eu/consumers/odr, we inform you that the platform of the online dispute setting system between consumers and entrepreneurs at EU level (ODR platform) is available.
-The ODR platform is a website with a comprehensive service point for consumers and entrepreneurs striving for an out -of -court resolution of the dispute regarding contractual obligations arising from an online sales contract or services for the provision of services.
+3. Pursuant to Regulation (EU) No 524/2013 of the European Parliament and of the Council of 21 May 2013, we hereby inform you that a platform for online dispute resolution between consumers and traders at EU level (ODR platform) is available at http://ec.europa.eu/consumers/odr.
+The ODR platform is a website with a one-stop shop for consumers and traders seeking out-of-court resolution of a dispute concerning contractual obligations arising from an online sales or service contract.